Key takeaways on budget forecasting

 Key features of a budget

-Use historical financial data: Businesses develop budgets using internal historical financial data.
+- Budgets use historical financial data: Businesses develop budgets using internal historical financial data.
 To build next year’s budget, they look at prior budgets, compare them to prior actuals, and gather other internal and external data.
 This results in a budget that reflects company goals and expectations going forward.
+There are many ways to approach this, from incremental budgeting to activity-based budgeting.

-Budgets are “static”: Unless something drastic occurs, your budget from January (or the beginning of the fiscal year) doesn’t change over the next 12-month period.
+- Budgets are “static”: Unless something drastic occurs, your budget from January (or the beginning of the fiscal year) doesn’t change over the next 12-month period.
 For every month of budget, you’ll compare actual performance (“actuals”) against the budget.
 This determines how closely the business follows the plan and if it aligns with the expected outcomes.

-Budgets take time: Budgets require a lot of detail.
+- Budgets take time: Budgets require a lot of detail.
 “Budgeting season” starts at least three months before the budget takes effect.
-For calendar year budgets, planning begins no later than October 1.
+For calendar year budgets, planning begins no later than October 1st.
 Larger organizations with more extensive budgeting may begin the process even earlier.

 At the end of the budget process, you’ll have a detailed plan for the financial life of the business, including: